 I do ride the trail year round.
 Here’s what it looks like.

-- Late, Weak RideWow I had no power and no energy and it shows.
-At least the scenery was pretty.
-The ride – Providence Canyon The bike – Ibis Ripmo
+- Vermillion and GoldIt’s hard to get off the bike when the scenery is this: The ride – Providence Canyon The bike – Ibis Ripmo